mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 EXAMPLE OF PLAY
 Three players (Chris, Tom, and Claire) are playing Tr a v e l l e r.
 Their characters are, respectively: Morn, a thuggish ex-barbarian; Erik, a spy and agent, and Kathya, a pilot and technician.
-They’re currently aboard their ship, a Free Trader.
+They're currently aboard their ship, a Free Trader.
 In-character speech is denoted by (parentheses).

-Referee: Anyway, you’ve just jumped to the Cogri system.
-You’re about two million kilometers out –
+Referee: Anyway, you've just jumped to the Cogri system.
+You're about two million kilometers out –
-Chris (Morn): ‘Accurate’ as usual, Kathya!
+Chris (Morn): 'Accurate' as usual, Kathya!
 Only twice as far away as

 we should be.
 Claire (Kathya): The longer it takes us to get to the starport, the longer it is before you get us into trouble.
 Referee: Ahem.
-As I was saying, you’re about two million k out, and you’re picking up a distress call.
+As I was saying, you're about two million k out, and you're picking up a distress call.
 To m : My character will put the distress call on the screen.
-Referee: It’s audio only.
-‘This is Free Trader Beowulf, calling anyone... mayday, mayday, we are under attack... main drive is gone...turret number one not responding ... mayday...’
+Referee: It's audio only.
+'This is Free Trader Beowulf, calling anyone... mayday, mayday, we are under attack... main drive is gone...turret number one not responding ... mayday...'
 Claire: How close is the Beowulf?
 Referee: No navigational transponder showing... give me a Sensors check, please.
 Claire: I rolled a 9, plus Dice Modifi ers gives me a 12.
-Referee: Yo u ’ r e p i c k i n g u p o n e s h i p a b o u t 8 0 , 0 0 0 k a w a y.
+Referee: Yo u ' r e p i c k i n g u p o n e s h i p a b o u t 8 0 , 0 0 0 k a w a y.
 M i n i m a l heat, no power, looks dead in space.
 To m : No power?
-Then where’s the transmission coming from?
+Then where's the transmission coming from?
 Referee: Er, minimal power then.
-Power plant’s down.
-The distress call continues ‘Mayday... losing cabin pressure fast...calling anyone... please help...’, then starts repeating itself.
+Power plant's down.
+The distress call continues 'Mayday... losing cabin pressure fast...calling anyone... please help...', then starts repeating itself.
 Claire: Life signs?
 Referee: Not at this range.
 Claire: But I rolled a 12...
 To m : Any sign of the attackers?
 Referee: Nope.
-To m ( E r i k ) : Something isn’t right here.
-Either the Beowulf was hit a long time ago, in which case someone else should have checked out the call before us, ‘cos we’re not that far from the planet... or she was only hit a short time ago, and the attacker’s still nearby.
+To m ( E r i k ) : Something isn't right here.
+Either the Beowulf was hit a long time ago, in which case someone else should have checked out the call before us, 'cos we're not that far from the planet... or she was only hit a short time ago, and the attacker's still nearby.
 Nothing on the scope at all?
-Referee: Yo u ’ r e i n o p e n s p a c e.
-U n l e s s t h e y ’ r e h i d i n g b e h i n d a s p e c k of space dust...
+Referee: Yo u ' r e i n o p e n s p a c e.
+U n l e s s t h e y ' r e h i d i n g b e h i n d a s p e c k of space dust...
 Claire (Kathya): Nothing.
 They could have really good stealth technology.
 Chris: Or be hiding on the wreck of the Beowulf...
-To m : If it was an internal problem like hijackers, he wouldn’t have mentioned the turret being hit.
+To m : If it was an internal problem like hijackers, he wouldn't have mentioned the turret being hit.
-To m ( E r i k ) : We’ve still got to investigate.
+To m ( E r i k ) : We've still got to investigate.
 There could be survivors.
 Morn, get to the turret and power up the guns.
 Kathya, bring us in.
-I’ll get my vacc suit on and get ready to board.
+I'll get my vacc suit on and get ready to board.
 Referee: As you approach the ship, you see the unmistakable scars of laser hits, er, scarring the hull.
 One of the airlocks has been blown open.
-To m ( E r i k ) : Looks like she’s been boarded.
-I’ll jump across.
-Don’t dock – if there are bad guys still over there, then the last thing we want is them walking on board our ship.
+To m ( E r i k ) : Looks like she's been boarded.
+I'll jump across.
+Don't dock – if there are bad guys still over there, then the last thing we want is them walking on board our ship.
 Claire: Life signs?
 Referee: Faint traces of three.
-Could be three people in low berth freezer-tubes, or three people in hibernation...or three recently- deceased corpses that’re still cooling.
+Could be three people in low berth freezer-tubes, or three people in hibernation...or three recently- deceased corpses that're still cooling.
 Tom, you go through the front airlock and push off, drifting for several seconds before bouncing off the hull of the other ship.
 Your magnetic boots catch on, and you can walk over the skin of the ship towards the airlock, gingerly